mertemba/structstore/README.md

 ## Implementation details

-Dynamic structures (such as the internal field map and any containers) use an arena allocator with a memory region residing within StructStore itself.
+Dynamic structures (such as the internal field map and any containers) use an arena allocator with a memory region residing along the StructStore itself.
 Thus, the whole structure including dynamic structures with pointers can be mmap'ed by several processes.